-Parameters Description Day/Night mode There are three modes: Auto: The camera will automatically switch between day mode (color) and night mode (black/white) under certain exposure level, defined by user at "Switch from Day mode to Night mode".
+Parameters Description There are three modes: Day/Night mode Auto: The camera will automatically switch between day mode (color) and night mode (black/white) under certain exposure level, defined by user at

+Parameters Description "Switch from Day mode to Night mode".
 Day: The camera always stays in day mode (color) regardless of exposure level.
 Night: The camera always stays in night mode (black/white) regardless of exposure level.
-IR LED Control This feature is visible only in cameras with built-in IR LED.
-There are two modes: Auto: The built-in IR LED will be turned on automatically upon day to night switch and turned off upon night to day switch.
+This feature is visible only in cameras with built-in IR LED.
+There are two modes: Auto: The built-in IR LED will be turned on automatically upon day to night IR LED Control switch and turned off upon night to day switch.
 Disabled: The IR LED will be off regardless of day and night mode.
-Zoom cameras have adaptive IR profile, which means that when IR LED Control is set to " Auto " (default setting), the IR LED automatically adapts to the required IR LED power as the camera is zoomed in or out.
-Switch from Day mode to Night mode The scale of 0~100 allows user define the exposure level at which the day to night switch should happen.
-The higher is the value, the darker the environment has to be to trigger the day to night switch.
+Zoom cameras have adaptive IR profile, which means that when IR LED Control is set to "Auto" (default setting), the IR LED automatically adapts to the required IR LED power as the camera is zoomed in or out.
+Switch from Day mode The scale of 0~100 allows user define the exposure level at which the day to Switch from Day mode night switch should happen.
+The higher is the value, the darker the to Night mode environment has to be to trigger the day to night switch.

-Image
+• Image